The Truth About Small Business Grants in Canada

 Government Grants Are Extremely Specific

-This is great if you're involved in any of the industries the government is interested in spurring on.
-However, most people who start businesses in Canada want to start small retail businesses such as bakeries, clothing stores and book shops - and the government has no interest in increasing the growth of the small retail sector, especially in the parts of the country where people prefer to live.
+This works if you're involved in any of the industries the government is interested in spurring on.
+However, most people who start businesses in Canada want to start small retail businesses such as bakeries, clothing stores, and bookshops.

-These examples of small business grants in Canada will show you what I mean.
+These examples of small business grants in Canada will serve as examples:

-Small Business Grants for Particular Places & People
+Small Business Grants for Particular Places and People

 - Grants to Small Business Program Northwest Territories – These small business grants are for small businesses, co-operatives, partnerships or sole proprietorships with less than $500,000 in gross sales.
 Through the SEED Entrepreneur Support Program, All NWT Businesses are eligible for up to $15,000 per year in assistance to assist with costs associated with Start-up, Capital Assistance, Operational Support, and Market Development and Product Promotion.